 Saves the current file with its current name.
 If you would like to have a backup copy (.bak) of the file that was previously saved, save it to .mxt format and/or keep today's and yesterday's copies of the file on disk, check the appropriate selections in Create backup copy in Options|Other|File selections.

 Saves the current file with a different file name.
 If you would like to have a backup copy (.bak) of the file that was previously saved, check the selection Create backup copy in Options|Other|Automated file operations.

 When the Weeks view is active and your Mimosa file contains more than one week, this selection extracts the currently selected week and saves it into a separate Mimosa file.
-All allocated and scheduled lectures on the selected week (or term) plus all components, courses and collections are saved in this file.
+All allocated and scheduled periods on the selected week (or term) plus all resources, events and collections are saved in this file.